 For the Arts

-The Brotmans’ philanthropies beyond the University of Washington also have been formidable, addressing a range of society’s needs, from encouraging the arts to aiding the disadvantaged.
+The Brotmans’ philanthropies beyond the University of Washington were also formidable, addressing a range of society’s needs, from encouraging the arts to aiding the disadvantaged.

 Susan also was chairwoman of the Pacific Northwest Ballet board when the $127 million, highly acclaimed Marion Oliver McCaw Hall was completed at Seattle Center in 2003.
 The structure replaced the old Opera House, which was home to Pacific Northwest Ballet as well as the Seattle Opera.
 Jeff Brotman donated a naming gift for McCaw Hall’s Susan Brotman Auditorium “to honor his wife’s longtime commitment to Pacific Northwest Ballet and her efforts in the creation of McCaw Hall” (Tice).

-Of her volunteer work, she said: “It just became my job” -- a job she obviously enjoys.
+Of her volunteer work, she said: “It just became my job” -- a job she obviously enjoyed.

-The Brotmans also have continued to give back to the community in a variety of other ways.
+The Brotmans also gave back to the community in a variety of other ways.
 Jeff Brotman in 1977 led the United Way campaign which raised a record $60 million, a 17 percent increase over the previous campaign.
 The Brotmans received the Seattle-King County Association of Realtors 2005 First Citizen Award for their “outstanding support of numerous local civic and cultural organizations.”